ShadowKyogre/keyboard-tiler/README.md

 ===================
 What is it?
 -----------
 Why not have your keyboard represent the grid/tiles of your screen?
-This is a ruby script to place windows on the tiles of your screen representing the tiles(keys) of your keyboard.
+This is a python2 script to place windows on the tiles of your screen representing the tiles(keys) of your keyboard.
 The keys from 1 down to Z over to / and up to 0 forms a 4x10 grid, giving us 40 tiles to work with.

 With this script you can have tiling functionality with simple keybindings in any floating WM.
 It has been tested on Pekwm and Openbox so far, though any window manager that works well with xdotool should work.

 Some examples (look down at your keyboard and you'll get the idea):
-- Fullscreen: `ruby keyboard-tiler.rb 1/`
+- Fullscreen: `python2 keyboard-tiler.py 1/`
-- Top Half of Screen: `ruby keyboard-tiler.rb 1p`
+- Top Half of Screen: `python2 keyboard-tiler.py 1p`
-- Top Right of Screen: `ruby keyboard-tiler.rb 6p`
+- Top Right of Screen: `python2 keyboard-tiler.py 6p`
-- Right Half of Screen: `ruby keyboard-tiler.rb 6/`
+- Right Half of Screen: `python2 keyboard-tiler.py 6/`

 The best part?
 You can hook this into a chorded keymap program such as xchainkeys or just pipe it from dmenu.